Anonymvs17/uiautomation/README.md

 git clone https://github.com/Anonymvs17/uiautomation.git
 ```

-Download latest Chromedriver for your Chrome version at: http://chromedriver.chromium.org/downloads and copy it in the following directory:
+Download latest Chromedriver for your Chrome version at: http://chromedriver.chromium.org/downloads and create a new folder called _drivers_.
 ```
 uiautomation/drivers
 ```
+Copy the chromedriver.exe (in case Windows is used) in your created _drivers_ folder.
 Make sure that the path to your chromedriver is correct in the `serenity.properties` in following property:
 ```
 webdriver.chrome.driver=drivers/chromedriver.exe